 - Make for Data Scientists and Introducing Drake, a kind of ‘make for data’ (getting a bit techie but useful for thinking about ways to manage different versions of your datasets as you clean and refine)

-See also the projects listed in the Exercises section below.
+See also the projects listed in specific workshop activities.

 - Modeling Networks and Scholarship with ORBIS, Elijah Meeks and Karl Grossner, Journal of Digital Humanities